 So, this week is a Tinier Tale, just the right size for a 4 year old.

-Aggie, the toadstool elf, had worked all summer long in his berry garden.
-Now, all of his hard work was finally bearing fruit.
+Aggie the toadstool elf had worked hard all summer long in his berry patch.
+Soon it was time for the harvest.

-On his raspberry bush, he found one raspberry.
-He picked it and placed it in his basket.
+In the raspberry patch, he found one raspberry, which he picked and placed in his basket.

-On his blueberry bush, he found two blueberries.
-He picked them and placed them in his basket.
+In the blueberry patch, he found two blueberries, which he picked and placed in his basket.

-On his blackberry bush, he found three blackberries.
-He picked them and placed them in his basket.
+In the blackberry patch, he found three blackberries, which he picked and placed in his basket.

-On his strawberry bush, he found four strawberries.
-He picked them and placed them in his basket.
+In the strawberry patch, he found four strawberries, which he picked and placed in his basket.

-On his boysenberry bush, he found five boysenberries.
-He picked them and placed them in his basket.
+In the boysenberry patch, he found five boysenberries, which he picked and placed in his basket.

-On his gooseberry bush, he found six birds eating six gooseberries!
-He did not put the bird’s in his basket.
+In the gooseberry patch, he found six birds eating six gooseberries!
+He did not place the birds in his basket.

 And to make a sweet little story just a little sweeter, Robin and I made “jam” (stewed fruit ) and scones for afternoon tea and, oh my, they too were delicious.